kdnelson/Skippywars/README.md

 Rebuild header component baseed on mediaSize, simular to ReactJS Add a tablet media size to make the spacing better for each cart item Adjust search bar based on screen size
-Cast the Cart object to the cart modal in the cart service (the object should not be called product) Move all cart content out of product component and into cart component Add cart modal click to cart icon
+Type the Cart object to the cart modal in the cart service (the object should not be called product) Re-purpose as cart comonent as order component
-Detach cart component page and repurpase as order component page Set focus to last cart entry
+Set focus to last cart entry
-Add back cart itme click actions
+Add back cart item click actions
+Update cart modal with subtotal, tax, and total from cart service Why do the cart itms not stack to the top?
+Instead, they evenly vertically space